There are 5 types of light in Spark AR Studio - ambient, environment, directional, spot and point.

 You can also create a patch to represent this property, for example to make a light turn on or off based on an interaction, or create a flashing light effect.

-Under Enable for, you can check or uncheck the boxes to choose whether a light appears in:
+Under Enable for, you can select or clear the boxes to choose whether a light appears in:

 You can stop a light from affecting some objects in your scene, and not others, by excluding the layer those objects are on.
 To do this: